I critique anime, games, movies, books, and more, getting to deeper levels of analysis and thought than many other critics on the web.

 Anime tropes are like speed dating, most of them are awful.

 In anime, the fun thing is that there are visual tropes and literary tropes.
 There's the story, and the way it's visually presented in the form of animation.
 Anime is known for certain tropes.
 Unfortunately, some of these tropes have become annoying and cliché from overuse.
-That's why I made this list.
+That's why I made this list (and have some ideas on how to improve on them).
 So which of these anime clichés make you cringe the most?

 5. It's Always High School